Declaration of Governance, Compliance and Integrated Risk Management

 - provide the necessary feedback to promote collaboration and horizontal risk management and facilitate the sharing of information on risk across the entire organization;

-- create a risk management culture that uniformly and explicitly facilitates resource allocation and decision-making.
+- create a risk management culture that uniformly and explicitly facilitates resource allocation and decision-making based on the Company’s risk appetite as determined by the Board.

 The integrated risk management policy provides a management framework that includes risk identification, assessment, oversight and mitigation measures, within a perspective of good governance.